-- 2.3 Housing completions since April 2016 to March 2023 have resulted in 173 dwellings, which gives an average figure of 25 net new houses completed each year.
-This demonstrates that the Local Plan allowance of 20 windfall dwellings per year is realistic and achievable.
-All of the dwellings completed within the National Park between 2016 and 2023 have been on windfall sites (i.e. those not allocated in the Local Plan). - 2.4 In addition, given the stock of sites with extant planning permission for 171 dwellings, the Authority maintains in excess of a five-year supply of housing sites.
+- and achievable.
+All of the dwellings completed within the National Park between 2016 and 2024 have been on windfall sites (i.e. those not allocated in the Local Plan). - 2.4 In addition, given the stock of sites with extant planning permission for 249 dwellings, the Authority maintains in excess of a five-year supply of housing sites.
 This puts the Authority in a strong position to defend against any applications for speculative housing developments that do not accord with the policy framework in the National Park.
 No planning appeals have been allowed in the National Park since the adoption of the Local Plan in August 2019 on the basis of the absence of a five-year housing land supply.